cognitedata/transformations-cli/migrationguide.md

 - No changes required.

 #### Migrate `query`:
-In the old version, `query` field expected **sql file path**.
-Now it is slightly different, you can either provide a sql file path or provide the query as a string directly.
+In the old version, the `query` field expected the path to a SQL file.
+Now you can either provide a SQL file path or provide the query directly as a string.

 <table>